-1 Bill Nixon's remuneration is paid to Maven Capital Partners UK LLP and is subject to VAT.
+1 Remuneration is paid to Maven Capital Partners UK LLP and is subject to VAT.

 The above amounts exclude any employers' national insurance contributions, if applicable.
-No other forms of remuneration were received by the Directors and no Director has received any taxable expenses, compensation for loss of office or non-cash benefits for the year ended 30 November 2021 (2020: £nil).
+No other forms of remuneration were received by the Directors and no Director has received any taxable expenses, compensation for loss of office or non-cash benefits for the year ended 31 December 2021 (2020: £nil).